josh-ashkinaze/plurals/README.md

 Regarding `structures`, the package allows for various kinds of ways agents can share information.
 For example, an `ensemble` consists of agents processing tasks in parallel whereas a `chain` consists of agents who each see the prior agent's response.

+Regarding `moderators`, we allow the user to easily aggregate, filter, or synthesize the results of multi-agent deliberation by adding a `Moderator` to any structure.
+These moderators can optionally be auto-moderated, meaning they come up with their own moderation instructions based on the task.

 <!-- TOC --><a name="read-full-documentation-here"></a>
 # Read full documentation here